CutiCupcake/localization/README.md

 #MODIFIED- **2023-08-13:**

 The following modifications have been made to the code based on FAST-LIO-LOCALIZATION:
-1. Modified the syntax of related packages to be compatible with Python 3 version.
+1. Modified the syntax of related libraries to be compatible with Python 3 version.
 2. Adjusted the FOV parameters to accommodate the MID360.
 3. Based on the actual environment, the matching threshold was lowered from 0.95 to 0.9.